-The Palace on Wheels is a luxury tourist train launched by the Indian Railways with the cooperation of Rajasthan Tourism Development Corporation.
+The Palace on Wheels is a luxury tourist train launched by the Indian Railways in association with Rajasthan Tourism Development Corporation.
 Palace on Wheels was rated as one of the best luxurious rail journeys in the world.

 Later in August 2009, it was relaunched with a completely new decor, itineraries and cuisines.
 This luxury train resembles the royal heritage and is well equipped with all the modern amenities for the comfort of the tourists.
 So, it was voted as the 4th luxurious train of the world in the year 2010.
 Recently, in 2018, the Palace on Wheels was awarded the PATWA Award under “Tourist Train” category.